How to rent and use a bike-share system in Rio de Janeiro

-An additional charge of R$2,00 per 15 minutes will be charged to your credit card.
+An additional charge of R$2.00 per 15 minutes will be charged to your credit card.
 If the bike you had used was an electric one, the additional charge costs R$4.00.

 You need to use your strength to return the bike to the station, as it needs to properly lock itself into the machine.
-Same thing goes for when you release the bike from it.
-Just pull the bike up and back and it should work.
-Don’t be afraid to use a bit of force when doing it.
-If you can’t get it done, just ask if any local can help you.
+Just pull the bike up and forward and it should work.
+Do not be afraid to use a bit of force when doing it.
+If you cannot get it done, just ask if any local can help you.
 You can say: “Você pode me ajudar com a bicicleta?”
 (Can you help me with the bike?)

-Also, if you are still using the bike and stop somewhere, make sure you keep an eye on the bike, as they don’t offer any locks for you to secure it.
+Also, if you are using the bike and need to go somewhere, make sure you keep it in a safe place, as they do not offer any locks for you to secure it.

 Bike Rio near Caminhos Language Centre

 There is a Bike Rio station really close to Caminhos, just around the corner of Farme de Amoedo Street and Nascimento Silva Street.
-You can use it to go home after class, go shopping, go to the beach and other things.
+You can use it to go home after class, go shopping, go to the beach, and do other things.
 Make sure to take advantage of that and move easily around the city!